Differential pressure transmitter

 How does the differential pressure sensor work?

-When the differential pressure of the industrial process is applied across each of these ports, it deforms the metal diaphragm made of stainless steel or another material.
+When the differential pressure of the industrial process is applied across each of these ports, it deforms the two membranes.

-The differential pressure exerted on either side of the element compresses it.
 The deformation measured is proportional to the differential pressure to be measured.

 What is the unit of differential pressure?